MichaelMaiii/AIGC-Brain/README.md

+## News 🎉

+The paper associated with this repository has been accepted by IEEE Transactions on Artificial Intelligence! 🚀

+## AI4Neuroscience 🌟

+Over the past year, the AI4Neuro field has witnessed numerous groundbreaking and exciting developments in brain decoding research.
+Step forward, brain encoding efforts are also gaining momentum and deserve close attention.

+We are committed to curating and updating the latest advancements in this vibrant domain.
+Together, let’s harness the power of AI to unlock the mysteries of neuroscience! 🧠✨

+Stay tuned for continuous updates and contributions to this evolving field! 🚀

 # AIGC-Brain
 #### [Brain-Conditional Multimodal Synthesis: A Survey and Taxonomy](https://arxiv.org/abs/2401.00430)

-🎉 ## News

-We are thrilled to announce that our paper associated with this repository has been accepted by IEEE Transactions on Artificial Intelligence! 🚀
-Moving forward, we are committed to further enhancing this repository with new features, updates, and continued innovation.
-Stay tuned for more exciting developments! 💡

 This project is associated with our survey paper which comprehensively examines the emerging field of AIGC-based brain-conditional multimodal synthesis, termed AIGC-Brain, to delineate the current landscape and future directions.
 <br>